eno-lang/eno-lang.org/src/index.md

 Rating = ⭐⭐⭐⭐⭐
 ```

+For more information on eno's design philosophy and goals checkout this [README](https://github.com/eno-lang/eno/blob/master/README.md)

 ## Learn eno

 eno is very simple, in about 5 minutes you'll know everything there is to know!